How to Write a Marketing Plan: A Comprehensive Guide [w/ Templates]

 Here are three stats from Forbes that prove just how important content is in nurturing a prospect throughout the buyer’s journey:

 - 70-90% of the buyer’s journey is complete prior to engaging a vendor (Forrester)

 - A consumer engages with 11.4 pieces of content prior to making a purchase (Forrester)

 - Consumers are 5x more dependent on content than they were 5 years ago (Nielsen)

-To learn more about the buyer’s journey and how you can align your marketing plan with your customers buying habits, read Understanding the Buyer’s Journey.
-And if you are a B2B company, read B2B Lead Generation Starts with Mapping the Buyers Journey.
+To learn more about the buyer’s journey and how you can align your marketing plan with your customers buying habits, check out Pardot’s Understanding the Buyer’s Journey.
+And if you are a B2B company, read our article B2B Lead Generation Starts with Mapping the Buyers Journey.

 Now that you’ve done your research, you’re ready to start formulating a marketing strategy for your plan.

 Goals should be obtainable, but not easy.
-You want to make sure you are reaching for growth but not shooting for the stars and ending up discouraged and overwhelmed.
+You want to make sure you are shooting for the stars without ending up discouraged and overwhelmed.

 Here are some general tips to keep in mind when developing marketing goals and objectives:

 - Evaluate your current position in the market and set realistic goals.